![]() N.C. 12 < 11 | Home | 13 > Photo: NC 12 ending (Alex Nitzman) |

 History: |

 In 1976, NC 12 was extended across the sound to the mainland to connect with US 70.
-The Cedar Island side had a road for a number of years before it became NC 12.
-Between 1986-88, NC 12 was extended north along US 158 Business and then as new primary routing up to Corolla.
+The Cedar Island side had a road for a number of years (SRs 1409 and 1387) before it became NC 12.

 The first NC 12 was an original state highway.
 It initially began at NC 10-11 (today's US 70-258 Bus, NC 11-55) Kinston, running to Snow Hill via Hookerton, Farmville, Tarboro, Scotland Neck via Speed and Hobgood; then northwest to end at NC 40 (current US 301) near Halifax.